NSBudapest/NSBudapest.github.io/pages/about.md

 ### What is a meetup?

 A place where you can find out how others do the technology.
 A place for getting to know each other.
-We are actually a community! :blush:
+We are actually a community! 😊

 ### How does an event look like?